Iripia/Startup-Sales-Prediction-Analysis-/README.md

-**Yearly Trend and Sales Forecast:**
+### 3. Yearly Trend and Sales Forecast:
-- The startup experienced significant year-over-year growth, with a 20% increase from 2016 to 2017 and a 12113% increase in revenue from 2017 to 2018.
+- The startup experience significant year-over-year growth, with a 20% increase from 2016 to 2017 and a 12113% increase in revenue from 2017 to 2018.
 - The number of sellers also grew from 145 in 2016 to 2,383 in 2018.
 - Using Power BI's built-in forecasting tool, the sales forecasts project a steady upward trend, reaching over $60M in revenue by 2028 suggesting a promising market opportunity for the startup to capitalize on.